The kinematics and excitation of infrared water vapor emission from planet-forming disks: results from spectrally-resolved surveys and guidelines for JWST spectra: ANALYSIS

 \subsection{\ce{H2O} line detections and trends}

-A second point that we investigate in this work is the excitation of water transitions from different energy levels as observed at different wavelengths, addressing questions 1) and 3) from Section \ref{sec: intro}.
+A second point that we investigate in this work is the excitation of water transitions from different energy levels as a function of stellar and disk properties, addressing questions 1) and 3) from Section \ref{sec: intro}.
 Previous work identified the following trends from spectrally-unresolved water emission observed at 12--17~$\mu$m: 1) water detections are much higher in K and M stars as compared to earlier types \citep{pont10} and lower in M-dwarf disks \citep{pascucci13}, 2) water detections are lower in disks with inner dust cavities \citep{salyk11_spitz,banz17}, 3) water line fluxes correlate with stellar luminosity in T~Tauri stars \citep{salyk11_spitz} and, more strongly, with their accretion luminosity \citep{banz20}, 4) water line fluxes anti-correlate with the disk dust radius as spatially-resolved with mm interferometry \citep{banz20}.
+As noted before, the analysis of water spectra is intrinsically a multi-dimensional problem where multiple star/disk properties affect the observed emission \citep[see e.g. discussion in][]{banz20}.